-Always place babies on their backs to sleep, for naps and at night, to reduce the risk of SIDS.
+Always place baby on his or her back to sleep, for naps and at night, to reduce the risk of SIDS.

-Use a firm and flat sleep surface like a cradleboard, or a mattress in a safety-approved crib\, covered by a fitted sheet with no other bedding or soft items in the sleep area.
+Use a firm and flat sleep surface, such as a mattress in a safety-approved crib, covered by a fitted sheet with no other bedding or soft items in the sleep area.